hdinkel/ELM-CPIB-2017/merged/complete.md

 **Figure TP53-BP1- 5** The instance details page for the "DOC_CYCLIN_1" instance found in P53 with start/end position "381-385".
-This page also contains links to many external databases including Uniprot, PDB, the NCBI taxonomy, PSMI, Pubmed, and (KEGG?)
-Pathways.
+This page also contains links to many external databases including Uniprot, PDB, the NCBI taxonomy, Pubmed, and (KEGG?)
+Pathways, as well as the PSI-MI controlled vocabulary.

 Step 7.
 Return to the P53 results summary page (Step 3) (by hitting "back" in the browser), and scroll down the "instances" table in Figure TP53-BP1-3.
-To get information about the motif subsequence "GQSTSRHKKLMFKTEGPDSD", click on the link of its start/finish position "381-381" to go to the instance details page of this instance.
+To get information about the motif subsequence "GQSTSRHKKLMFKTEGPDSD", click on the link of its start/finish position "381-381" to go to the instance details page of this instance (this subsequence is not in fig. 4, and I guess position is 381-385?).
 The top part of the page contains details about the instance and the protein it was identified in.

 > There are many other ways to arrive at the "instance details page".
 For